What if my e-ticket is blank, or missing information?

 Can I exchange tickets that I've purchased?

 Yes, SFJAZZ accepts ticket exchanges with 48 hours notice.
 The fee for a ticket exchange is $10 per transaction (Free for SFJAZZ Members at the Contributor level and above).
 Ticket exchanges must be completed no later than 48 hours prior to the show.
 Tickets may either be exchanged for another event or returned for ticket credit to put toward future ticket purchases.
 Please contact the box office at 415.788.7353 if you need assistance with a ticket exchange.
+You can initiate a ticket exchange in your SFJAZZ Account by visiting the "My Tickets" tab.

 Do you sell tickets for any other non-SFJAZZ events?